KYCCrypto/login-crypto-documentation/README.md

 ![Login.Crypto Apps](./apps.png)

 3. Upon successfull login, you will see applications page.
-You won't see aplications like image above right away.
+You won't see applications like image above right away.
 You will have to create an app.

 ![Login.Crypto Apps](./createApp.png)